OriginProtocol/origin/docs/software/event-listener.md

 The data from the listener can be used to build and keep up-to-date an offline index of all Origin Protocol data on the chain.
 The listener has built in support for updating an Elasticsearch and a Postgres database with the current state of listings, offers, and profiles.

-The listener does at-least-once notifiations.
+The listener does at-least-once notifications.
 Make sure your webhooks used with the listener are idempotent, and can handle receiving the same data multiple times!

 More details in the [Listener README](https://github.com/OriginProtocol/origin/tree/master/infra/discovery/src/listener).